Promoting First Relationships®

 Blueprints Program Rating: Promising

-Trains service providers in the use of effective strategies for promoting secure and healthy relationships between caregivers and young children (10 -24 months).
+Trains service providers in the use of effective strategies for promoting secure and healthy relationships between caregivers and young children birth to three years of age.

 Promoting First Relationships® (PFR) is a home visiting program that offers early intervention services to promote healthy attachment and development for infants who have had a change in their primary caregiver.
 Federal funding streams aimed at promoting healthy development of young children and preventing child abuse, including Medicaid, Title V, IDEA Part C, and Title IV-B Child Welfare Services, can support Promoting First Relationships®.
 State funds allocated for child welfare services can also support Promoting First Relationships.
 Finally, the Affordable Care Act made an historic investment in home visiting, allocating $1.5 billion to support states in implementing evidence-based home visiting programs through the Maternal, infant and Early Childhood Home Visiting Program.

 Allocating State or Local General Funds

 In addition to commitments of state general fund dollars for Medicaid match, many states allocate state and county funds to support preventive child welfare services.
 These dollars are an important source of support for Promoting First Relationships®.